26-year-old fighting colon cancer for second time

 “I thought it was always a disease for old people,” says White.
 “I couldn’t believe at 24 that I somehow had colon cancer.”

 About two years ago, White went to the emergency room for a tonsil infection.
-But blood tests later showed an alarming diagnosis: stage 3 colon cancer.
+Blood tests later showed an alarming diagnosis: stage 3 colon cancer.

 “It feels like a dream,” says White.
 “I’m thinking, ‘There’s no way this can actually be real.’”

 White had surgery and went through chemotherapy, ultimately beating the colon cancer.
-But this year, the cancer returned.
+This year, the cancer returned.
 The now-26-year-old is having surgery on Wednesday.

 “Colon cancer strikes at any age,” says Baylor Scott & White Medical Center's Dr. Clifford Simmang, White’s surgeon.